rthombs/xtasysum/README.md

 `fd` generates a variable containing the first differences that the partial sums are generated from.

 `al` generates the positive and negative changes based on Allison's (2019) definition.
 When a static model is estimated with the within estimator, this will
-    produce equivalent results to the partial sums, but not in the dynamic case (Thombs, Huang, and Fitzgerald 2022).
+    produce the same results as the partial sums, but not in the dynamic case (Thombs, Huang, and Fitzgerald 2022).

 `GRSum` generates a line graph of the partial sums by panel.
 No graph is drawn, but a graph for each variable is saved.